-- Development Plan policy clearly sets out the circumstances under which residential development in the countryside can be regarded as being acceptable, in this instance for operational need.
-However, the applicant has put forward evidence of the difficulties that are being met in respect of obtaining the necessary funding (mortgage) for the dwelling where the consent has any restriction on the occupancy of the dwelling.
+35 Development Plan policy clearly sets out the circumstances under which residential development in the countryside can be regarded as being acceptable, in this instance for operational need.
+However, the applicant has now indicated the difficulties that are being met in respect of obtaining the necessary funding (mortgage) for the dwelling where the consent has any restriction on the occupancy of the dwelling.
 The applicant also cites a letter issued by the former Chief Planner, Jim McKinnon (JMcK) and, more recently, Circular 3/2012, in which it states that occupancy conditions can result in difficulties in obtaining a mortgage and may also result in difficulties when selling the house.
-The letter actually states that:- - 35 The Scottish Government believes that occupancy conditions are rarely appropriate and should generally be avoided. - The supporting letter from the applicant's agent goes on to state that he considers the guidance from the Chief Reporter's letter and Circular 3/2012, makes it clear that these overbearing restrictions should not be applied to suitable developments where the case for the development has been proven through the planning process. - 37 It is not disputed that the applicant is having difficulties in obtaining a mortgage for this additional dwelling and indeed he has lodged evidence of this.
-However, whilst both the JMcK letter and Circular 3/12 are material considerations in the determination of this application, they also have to be viewed in the context of several key issues in assessing the request to remove the restriction: - The dwelling would be the second dwelling to serve the farming operation and would be to provide back up and succession accommodation.
-It is therefore not the principal dwelling to serve the operation as that role is provided by the existing dwelling. - The majority of the land associated with the farming operation and providing the operational need is not in the ownership of the applicant and therefore would not be formally tied to consent. - Without any occupancy restriction on the proposed dwelling, there would be no restriction on it being sold off or not being occupied in relation to farming operation.
-It is felt that such a scenario is more likely to occur for a second dwelling. - If consent were to be granted for the dwelling without any occupancy restriction then I would have concerns over the precedent that such a decision would set.
+The letter actually states that:-

+The Scottish Government believes that occupancy conditions are rarely appropriate and should generally be avoided.

+- 36 The supporting letter from the applicants agent goes on to state that he considers the guidance from the Chief Reporter's letter, makes it is clear that these overbearing restrictions should not be applied to suitable developments where the case for the development has been proven through the planning process. - 37 No evidence of the applicant having difficulty obtaining a mortgage has been submitted with the application.
+Whilst both the JMcK letter and Circular 3/12 are material considerations in the determination of this application, they also have to be viewed in the context of several key issues in assessing the request to remove the restriction. - The dwelling would be for the applicant and the existing house where the applicant lives would be occupied by a farm manager.
+The house subject to the occupancy condition is therefore not the principal dwelling to serve the operation as that role is provided by the existing dwelling. - Without any occupancy restriction on the proposed dwelling, there would be no restriction on it being sold off or not being occupied in relation to farming operation.
+It is felt that such a scenario is more likely to occur for a second dwelling. - 38 If consent were to be granted for the dwelling without any occupancy restriction then I would have concerns over the precedent that such a decision would set.
 Whilst the JMcK letter and Circular 3/12 set out the Scottish Government position nevertheless, they do not necessarily or automatically provide sufficient justification for Development Plan policies to be overcome.
-It is still down to individual planning authorities to apply policy as they consider appropriate and also to decide the level of materiality which both of these carry.
+It is still down to individual Planning Authorities to apply policy as they consider appropriate and also to decide the level of materiality which both of these carry.
 If there was to be a general presumption against applying any occupancy restrictions on dwellings which had demonstrated an operational need then it would present future difficulties where a rural business was disposed of separately to the related dwelling and a new operator then seeking a dwelling for operational need and there are previous instances of this.